 Emporers did not “go out” among their subjects to foment unrest because, in contrast to the other Axis leaders, Emperor Hirohito did not come from the subject Japanese people at all.
 Hirohito was raised, educated and lived in the isolation of the imperial court.
 Japanese emperors lived apart and above their empire.

-A salient demonstration of Hirohito’s complete isolation from his subjects was observed when he addressed his people directly for the first time during the so-called “Jewel Voice Broadcast,” explaining Japan’s capitulation to the Allies.
-Hirohito delivered the speech in such a formal and archaic form of Japanese that most of his own people had trouble understanding him.
+A salient demonstration of Hirohito’s complete isolation from his subjects was observed as he addressed his people directly for the first time during the so-called “Jewel Voice Broadcast,” explaining Japan’s capitulation to the Allies.
+Hirohito was delivering the speech in a highly formal and largely archaic form of Japanese that many had trouble understanding him.
 This was not a leader who experienced contact with commoners.

-For all the personal contrast between Hirohito and his slain Axis partners, the biggest and most crucial political difference was how Hirohito asserted his power.
+For all the personal contrast between Hirohito and his slain Axis partners, the most crucial political difference was how Hirohito asserted his power.

 Emperor Hirohito: The Inherent Ambiguity of Ruling vs. Reigning

 Emperor Hirohito, primarily by virtue of the post-Meiji imperial institution itself, employed a very different style of leadership than those of Japan’s erstwhile totalitarian Axis partners.
-For a Japanese Emperor there was always a blurred distinction between when a monarch was actively reigning or passively ruling.
-Hirohito had to appear as the divine monarch that held ultimate authority, and at the same time appear to his subjects above the fray and vulgarity of politics.
+Japanese Emperors by design presented a blurred distinction between a monarch that was actively reigning or passively ruling.
+Hirohito must appear as the divine monarch possessing ultimate authority; while also appearing to his subjects above the fray and vulgarity of politics.

 The distinction greater than all others however is that Hirohito was not just any monarch.
-The Japanese Emporer was believed a god incarnate.
+The Japanese Emporer was worshipped a god incarnate.

 A Divine Mandate

 These issues specifically made the decision on how to rebuild Japan going forward very complex for the Allies.
-Raising legitimate questions of what Hirohito knew about the conduct of his nation at war, his realistic involvement in policy making, and the possibility of trying and executing a living god.
+Raising legitimate questions of what Hirohito knew about the conduct of his nation at war, his realistic involvement in policy making, and the possibility of executing a living god.